 How To Make Irish Coffee

 No dinner party should be without a deliciously indulgent (and rather naughty!)
 Irish Coffee.
 Even if you don’t have any social events planned, this beverage is the perfect choice for cold, autumnal evenings but How To Make Irish Coffee?

-In fact, whatever the time of year, Irish Coffee makes for a great end to the day!
+In fact, whatever the time of year, it makes for a great end to the day!
 But what is Irish Coffee, exactly - and how do you make it?

 So with this in mind, let’s crack on.
 Keep reading to discover the ins and outs, the facts and, of course, recipes for “how to make Irish Coffee”.